Fundamental Exact Sequence for the Pro-\'Etale Fundamental Group: Introduction

+In the proof of the main theorem, the van Kampen theorem allows us to construct $\pipet(X_{\bk})$- and $\pipet(X)$-sets in more concrete terms of graphs of groups involving $\piet$'s.
+We ``explicitly'' construct a Galois invariant open subgroup of a given open subgroup $U < \pipet(X_{\bk},\bx)$ in terms of {\bf ``regular loops"} (with respect to $U$), see Defn.\ \ref{defn:regular-loops}.

+In fact, the existence of elements that are too far from being a product of regular loops is tacitly behind the counterexamples Ex.\ \ref{counterexample-with-picture} and \ref{counterexample-with-matrices}, while the fact that, despite this, there is still an abundance of (products of) regular loops (i.e.\ their closure is open) is behind our main proof.
+We also sketch a quicker but less constructive approach in Rmk.\ \ref{rmk:quick-approach}.

-Another interesting result proven with the help of the abstract van Kampen theorem is the K\"unneth formula for $\pipet$. \begin{proposition*}[Prop. \ref{Kunneth-proetale}] Let $X, Y$ be two connected schemes locally of finite type over an algebraically closed field $k$ and assume that $Y$ is proper.
-Let us fix $\bx, \by$ - closed points respectively of $X$ and $Y$.
+Another interesting result proven with the help of the van Kampen theorem is the K\"unneth formula.

+\begin{proposition*}[K\"unneth formula for $\pipet$, Prop.\ \ref{Kunneth-proetale}] Let $X, Y$ be two connected schemes locally of finite type over an algebraically closed field $k$ and assume that $Y$ is proper.
+Let $\bx, \by$ be geometric points of $X$ and $Y$ respectively with values in the same algebraically closed field extension $K$ of $k$.
 Then the map induced by the projections is an isomorphism

 \end{proposition*}